artberri/diod/README.md

 }
 ```

 Finally, we need to create a configuration file where we will register every dependency of our app.
 This should be the only place where our dependencies will be coupled with a concrete implementation.
-We use to name this file as `diod.config.ts`.
+We use to name this file `diod.config.ts`.

 ```ts
 // infrastructure/diod.config.ts